Special Info for these Crazy Times:

 You will receive a temperature check in order to be allowed entry to Disney World’s Theme Parks.

-Masks are required at all times unless you are seated at a Table Service restaurant, eating or drinking while stationary and maintaining physical distancing, or you are in one of the Mask Relaxation Station located in the parks.
+Masks are required at all times unless you are seated in a restaurant, outside eating or drinking while stationary and maintaining physical distancing, or you are in one of the Mask Relaxation Stations located in the parks.
 These stations are areas where you are allowed to remove your mask if it is getting too much for you.
 You must be stationary and maintain physical distancing in these areas.